-What is impressions?
-And reach?
+At first, it is normal to wonder “what is the difference between impressions and reach?”.
 In short, the first one represents the number of times your content is displayed, without considering if it was clicked or not.
-On the other hand, reach represents the total number of users who see your content, showing how far it can get and the size of your audience.
+The second represents the total number of users who see your content, showing how far it can get and what is the size of your audience.

 Engagement metrics: detailing the concepts

-To be viewed by a thousand people, the app must have a lot of traffic, and this calculation is performed through the following formula: CPT = Total cost / Views / 1.000
+To be viewed by a thousand people, the app must have a lot of traffic, and this calculation is performed through the following formula: CPT = Total cost / Views / 1,000.

 How to apply reach vs impressions in your marketing strategy